jonathanburgossaldivia/shortening-words/README.md

-# Project Title
+# Word shortener

-Word shortener, then replace with the word shortened by the original
+Word shortener, create a list with the shortened word coming soon from the original word, then replace with the word shortened by the original

 ## Getting Started